 **Using the prompts, "Does that look right?", "Does that sound right?" and "Does that make sense?"

 **Using pseudo-words with illegal

 or inappropriate English spellings e.g. traick, feadge, sttol, werzz,

 **Quizzes and exercises with a focus on spotting deliberate spelling mistakes

 **Memorising high frequency words (HFWs) or 'tricky' words as whole shapes.

-Drawing an outline around words to form shapes
+Drawing outlines around individual words to form shapes

-Filling in letter shape boxes to form words.
+Writing sequences of letters in rectangular boxes to form words.

 Using letters shapes to remember spellings e.g. wheel shapes in motor car, humps in camel.

 Visualizing words whilst looking up to the left -see Room 101 NLP Magical spelling.